vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 If you need to join other schemas, prefix them with the database name or adjust the default schema in the connection string.
-And double-check that the assigned Snowflake role has the necessary privileges.
+And double-check that the assigned Snowflake role has the necessary permissions.

 ## Write data to a Snowflake database

-Uploading large amounts of data efficiently is one of the USPs of Snowflake's database product.
-Usually, data is uploaded as a CSV file to some data store (like Azure Blob Storage).
+Uploading large amounts of data efficiently is a USP of Snowflake's database product.
+Usually, you upload the data as a CSV file to some data store (like Azure Blob Storage).
 Then, the CSV file is uploaded from the data store to the Snowflake database.
 This process is usually triggered by [REST API calls](https://docs.snowflake.com/en/developer-guide/snowflake-rest-api/snowflake-rest-api).

 For our example, however, we'll do things in a different way.
 We'll just use a